 Why No Trial Periods?

 There is a reason we no longer offer trial periods.
 When we charged fees for six months or a year in advance, it made a lot of sense to offer a trial period, not because a few weeks was enough to evaluate a subscription, but because of the amount of money involved.
-Even though a refund was available, very few asked for it, even though there were six months or even a year of fees at stake.
+Under those conditions, even though a refund was available, very few asked for it, even though there were six months or even a year of fees at stake.
 The reason so few asked for a refund is because the amount of money required in advance served to screen out those who were not serious about developing their investment discipline.
 However, when we started charging a small monthly fee, a money-back trial period no longer made sense.
-Instead of charging for six months or a year in advance, we now charge only $25 per month (one month at a time) for a single subscription.
+Instead of charging for six months or a year in advance, we now charge only $25 per month (one month at a time) for a single subscription (and much less for weekly reports rather than daily reports).
 Under this fee arrangement, there are several new factors to consider.

-1. The very small advance fee is not an effective screening device.
-The small fee required to try a subscription, coupled with a money-back trial period, would result in subscription orders by many more people who really think they can evaluate a subscription in a few weeks, people who have no intention of trying a subscription for a period that is long enough to give it a chance to prove its worth.
-The low monthly fee, coupled with a money-back trial period, therefore means we would be sending many more refunds for small amounts of money to people who should not have subscribed in the first place.
-Generally, people who are willing to pay more are also more realistic in their expectations.
-Most serious market investors are sensible enough to know that it takes more than a few weeks to determine if they can make money by using a subscription service.
-On the other hand, charging a small month by month fee without a money-back enticement to quit, gives people who are serious about evaluating a subscription service a chance to evaluate its effectiveness with very little at stake for each month of the evaluation period.
+1. Our very small fee is not an effective screening device.
+The small fee required to try a subscription, coupled with a money-back trial period, would result in subscription orders by many more people who have no committment to trying a subscription for a period that is long enough to give it a chance to prove its worth.
+Generally, people who are willing to pay more are also more dedicated to making good use of the reports we provide.
+When we charged larger advance fees, more than 90% of the subscribers stayed with the program beyond the trial period and subscription renewals were common.
+When we changed to small fees charged monthly, we found less commitment and a greater number of "lookie loos" or "tire-kickers."
+However, we still wanted to avoid requiring a subscriber to commit to a 6-month or 1-year subscription.
+We finally decided that charging a small month-by-month fee without a money-back enticement to quit, gives people who are serious about evaluating a subscription service a chance to evaluate its effectiveness with very little at stake for each month of the evaluation period.

 3. Are you really interested in giving a subscription a fair trial?
-We want subscribers who are willing to give a subscription a fair trial, and we believe it is impossible to accomplish that in only a month.
+We want subscribers who are willing to give a subscription a fair trial, and we believe it may not always be possible to accomplish that in only a month.
 We do not want to encourage "tire kickers" who flit from site to site trying to pick up freebies.
-We also do not want to encourage subscribers who are willing to pay $25 only if they can get it back after trying a subscription for only 15 days!
-The premise of such people (that they can judge a subscription's effectiveness in only a few days) is absurd.
-The problem is that they are expecting to accomplish the impossible.
+We also do not want to encourage subscribers who are willing to pay $25 only if they can get it back after trying a subscription for a few days!
+The premise of such people (that they can always judge a subscription's effectiveness in only a few days) is absurd.

-4. A trial period of a few weeks when a fee is only $25 makes little sense.
+4. A trial period of a few weeks doesn's make much sense when the fee is only $25 for a month.
 It would attract people who have an unrealistic idea about how long it takes to evaluate a program and even reinforce or encourage unrealistic expectations.
 It would attract quick quitters.
 In addition, it would increase our overhead disproportionately to the amount of money involved.
 Finally, it could damage our reputation.
 A "quick quitter" who quits after a few weeks, when asked about his experience with our service, is apt to say "yes, I tried that, but it didn't work for me.
 I found it to be a waste of time," even though he didn't give the program a chance.

 All pages on this website are protected by copyright